 Once again, we are the Deposit Protection Fund of Uganda (DPF), a government agency that provides protection to…

-The Fund is poised to continue building on the milestones achieved in improving internal operations and enhancing collaborations with stakeholders both within and outside the country.
+As we embark on the new financial year, emphasis will be placed on enhancing the depositor payout system, to serve depositors more conveniently.
 On behalf of Management and the staff of the Fund, I take exception to extend appreciation to all our stakeholders who have continued to walk the journey with the Fund.

 Dr. Julia Clare Olima Oyet (Mrs.)